Ghostty Terminal: A Complete Setup Guide for Modern Mac Development

 Ghostty Install

-You can download Ghostty as a package on your Mac or you can install it with homebrew with:
+You can download Ghostty as a package on your Mac or you can install it with Homebrew:

 brew install --cask ghostty